noah-schechter/detect-images-CS106S/README.md

 ### 4. Implement `findSimilar(original)`
-We're worried that users are modifying Cal logos slightly to evade detection by our system. findSimilar() is a proof-of-concept system to combat this practice—-it returns an array containg the file most similar (but not identical) to a reference file, `original`, and the distance between those two files.
+We're worried that users are modifying Cal logos slightly to evade detection by our system. findSimilar() is a proof-of-concept system to combat this practice—-it returns an array containg the names of the file most similar (but not identical) to a reference file, `original`, and the distance between those two files.
 That means the return value should be of the form `["img.jpeg", 4]`.

 In this case, we're specifically looking at findSimilar("./server/14a.jpeg").